Jugger-Copenhagen/homepage/content/en/homepage/joining.md

 ![dodging a chain in jugger: this could be you!](images/chainclash.jpg)

 ### Want to try it out?
 New players are always welcome!
 When you join us for the first time, please arrive 15 minutes early and [contact us](/#contact) two days beforehand ; we’ll get you up to speed. 😊 You are welcome to attend two practices free of charge before deciding if you want to join.
+Wear sporty clothes (sneakers if inside, sneakers or plastic cleats if outside, a t-shirt, and shorts; kneepads are also nice) and bring water, we do the rest!

 ### Ready to join?
 See [joining the club](joining) for details on joining.